Deadly Shooting Shocks Australia, Known For Tough Gun Control Laws

 Four people have died in Australia after a gunman opened fire in multiple locations in an urban business district, an attack that has shaken a country often touted for its strong gun control laws.

-The hour-long shooting happened Tuesday night in Darwin, the capital city in Australia's Northern Territory.
+The hourlong shooting happened Tuesday night in Darwin, the capital city in Australia's Northern Territory.
 It turned a park, bars and other locations into crime scenes.

 On Wednesday, Northern Territory Police Commissioner Reece Kershaw told reporters that the suspect had used a 12-gauge pump action shotgun, a banned firearm that he said might have been stolen as far back as 1997 — when Australia was beginning a tectonic shift to stricter gun legislation.